 We recommend that after your meal you check out these three main Busan tourist attractions nearby: Yongdusan Park for Yongdusan Temple and Busan tower, and Nampodong Street for some Busan shopping.

-If you feel adventurous and is interested in eating a live octopus then watch this video of a person eating sannakji in Jagalchi Market:
+If you feel adventurous and is interested in eating a live octopus then watch this video of a person eating sannakji (live octopus) in Jagalchi Market:

 Price Range: $$